rubiety/flight_leverage/source/blog/2015-02-24-budapest-for-cheap.markdown

 **Here's a run-down of what I booked and what the out-of-pocket costs were:**

-* $843: American Airlines Los Angeles to Budapest through London roundtrip, deliberately booked on dates with the loweset yields in business class, for highest chance of upgrades clearing.
+* $843: American Airlines Los Angeles to Budapest through London roundtrip, deliberately booked on dates with the lowest yields in business class, for highest chance of upgrades clearing.
 Indeed I did end up clearing both ways.
 * $232: Three nights at the Radisson Blu Beke Budapest hotel.
 * $124: Two nights at the Park Inn Bratislava, Slovakia.